Purple Milkweed Seeds for your Butterflies

 How to Grow Purple Milkweed Seeds

 From our experience we’ve learned that these seeds need a period of 1 month of cold stratification.
-These could then be started indoors during spring time in potting soil at a depth of about 1/8 inch.
-They should germinate in 1-2 weeks.
-We get about 30% germination (thus the reason seeds and plants of this species are expensive and hard to find).
+These can then be started indoors during spring in potting soil at a depth of about 1/8 inch.
+They germinate readily at room temperature in 1-2 weeks after cold stratification.
+We see 40-60% germination each year with different batches of seed and have found no increase with longer stratification.
 If you have a technique for increased germination rates please let us know so we can share it here!